kbuksa/Final-Year-Project/diary.md

 ## 15/11

 Discovered that ROS Melodic works most stable on Ubuntu v18.04.
 Downloaded this version, ROS and simulator.
-Can now start owkring on writing code.
+Can now start working on writing code.

 # Week 21/11/22 - 27/11/22